U2C9727A4/oorrp/SPECIFICATION.md

 oid is the object ID to be operated on.
 rpcid is the RPCID of the object. otype is the object type of the object. crc is the CRC of the message.
 It is to be filled with zero when the CRC is being computed.
-It follows the CRC-32 standard. maver is the major version.
+It follows the CRC-32/IEEE standard. maver is the major version.
 miver is the minor version.

+During an error, rsiz, rid, oid, rpcid, otype, maver and miver are echoed back.
+the CRC is recomputed.

 ## rid and async
 RID applies *per client*.
 If a server is handling multiple clients, RID collisions among clients are allowed.